ayrna/orca/doc/orca-tutorial.md

 # How to use ORCA

-ORCA is a framework focused on productivity.
+ORCA is an experimental framework focused on productivity and experiments reproductibility for machine learning researchers.
+Initially created to collect ordinal classification methods, it is suitable for other type of classifiers.
 The two main objectives of the framework are:

 1. To run many experiments as easily as possible to compare **many algorithms** and **many datasets**.
 2. To provide an easy way of including new algorithms into the framework by simply defining the parameters of the algorithms and the training and test methods.

+To help these purposes, ORCA is mainly used through scripts that describe experiments.

-ORCA has been developed and tested in GNU/Linux systems.
-Although it may run on Windows and other proprietary operating systems, the following instructions are given for GNU/Linux.
+ORCA has been developed and tested in GNU/Linux systems and ported to Windows.
+It has been tested in MATLAB R2009a-R2017b and Octave >4.0.
+To install ORCA visit [ORCA Quick Install Guide](orca-quick-install).

 ## Running ORCA algorithms from your own Matlab code